kennylavender/development-notes/functors-monads.md

 `y * z === z * y`

 ## Special Member Rule
+__Note:__ This might have an actual name, I don't know yet, so calling it special member for now.

 sm = is a placeholder for the special member, special member can be any thing of the collection of things. x combined with sm equals x, combine could any form of combination